ralacerda/alkablog/README.md

 On the Admin Panel, we use media queries to enable or disable the two column display.
 On small screens, we use a modal to show information about each post.

+### Virtual List

+To improve performance, we use a [Virtual List](https://vueuse.org/core/useVirtualList/) on the Admin Panel.
+This way, not all 100 posts are loaded at the same time, reducing the number of DOM elements.

 ## TODO List

 - [x] Custom 404 Page